 Operating costs for the six months ended December 31, 2020 totaled \$25.3 million, a \$3.6 million or 16% increase over the \$21.7 million incurred during the six months ended December 31, 2019.
 Sales and marketing expenses for the six months ended December 31, 2020 totaled \$6.9 million a decrease of \$206,000 or 3% as compared to the \$7.1 million for the six months ended December 31, 2019.
 The decrease in sales and marketing expenses is primarily due to lower travel and conferences expenses due to COVID-19 related to travel restrictions and higher costs incurred in the prior year associated with the product launch.
-General and administrative expenses totaled \$11.7 million for the six months ended December 31, 2020, an increase of \$1.2 million or 11% over the \$10.5 million recognized during the six months ended December 31, 2019.
-The increase was driven by the Company's status as a cross listed entity on NASDAQ and the ASX, one-time professional service costs with an executive employee, partially offset by lower travel expenses due to COVID-19 restrictions, a decrease in legal costs and a decrease to share-based compensation due to the reversal of previously recognized expense for unvested awards related to the resignation of an executive officer in the current quarter.
+General and administrative expenses totaled \$11.7 million for the six months ended December 31, 2019.
+The increase was driven by the Company's status as a cross listed entity on NASDAQ and the ASX, one-time professional service costs with an executive employee, partially offset by lower travel expenses for unvested awards related to the resignation of an executive officer in the current quarter.
 Research and development expenses for the six months ended December 31, 2020 totaled \$6.7 million, an increase of \$2.6 million or 63% over the \$4.1 million recognized during the six months ended December 31, 2019.
 The increase was primarily attributed to ramping up clinical trials for treatment of vitiligo and pediatric scald injuries and other research and development costs associated with furthering the Company's pipeline.